GerHobbelt/RE-flex/doc/index.md

 a matcher's current pattern at any time, see \ref intro2.

-To improve performance, it is recommended to create a `static` instance of the pattern if the regex string is fixed.
+To improve performance, it is recommended to create a `static` instance of the pattern if the specified regex is fixed.
 This avoids repeated FSM construction at run time.
+Once constructed, the pattern object is constant and thread-safe to share among multiple threads with thread-local matchers instantiated.

 The following options are combined in a string and passed to the `reflex::Pattern` constructor: